 If enabled, MTRRs (-Memory Type Range Registers) are configured as distinct, separate units and cannot be overlapped.
-If enabled, the user can achieve better graphic effects when using a Linux graphic driver that requires the write-combining configuration with 4GB or more memory.
+If enabled, the user can achieve better graphic effects when using a Linux graphic driver that requires write-combining with 4GB (or more) of memory.
 The options are Enabled and Disabled.

-▶ PCI Configuration
+► PCI Configuration